-(d) Restricted share units:
+(e) Restricted share units:

-Each RSU is convertible into one common share, net of statutory tax withholdings.
+Restricted share units ("RSUs") are granted to certain employees and executives.
+Each RSU is convertible into one common share, net of statutory tax withholding.
 The RSUs vest after a specified number of years from date of issuance and, under certain circumstances, are contingent on achieving specific performance criteria.
 A performance factor adjustment is made if there is an over-achievement of specified performance criteria, resulting in additional RSUs being converted and likewise if there is an under achievement of specified performance criteria, a lower number of RSUs will be converted.